20 Types of Screwdrivers & How They Use | Daily Life Tools

 5. Hex Screwdrivers

-The term Hex Screwdriver refers to a types of screwdrivers that has a specific hexagonal shape on its tip.
-This tool is used for tightening and loosening hexagon-head screws, as well as when working with fasteners in carpentry and other DIY projects.
+Hex Screwdriver refers to a type of screwdriver with a specific hexagonal shape on its tip.
+This tool is used for tightening and loosening hexagon-head screws and when working with fasteners in carpentry and other DIY projects.

 Hex Screwdrivers